Hey, I’m Jake.

 – Zan Perrion

 Through a lot of trial and error, I’ve found ways to get the most out of my life – to live a life actually worth living.
-Over the last two years, I’ve treated my life and body like one big research experiment.
-Communications with family and friends often had a, “the fuck is this dude doing” tone.
+Over the last two years, I’ve treated my life like one big research experiment.
+Communications with family and friends often had a, “the fook’ is this dude doing” type of tone.

 I’ve figured out a few things about: